 know all the properties that are defined on a particular object.
 Object types

-, and inherits all the properties of Thing
+properties such as birthDate, and inherits all the properties of Thing such

 Let’s use this minimal example to try a few approaches: